Bandwidth-Samples/voice-record-java/README.md

 BW_ACCOUNT_ID                 # Your Bandwidth Account Id
 BW_USERNAME                   # Your Bandwidth API Token
 BW_PASSWORD                   # Your Bandwidth API Secret
-BW_NUMBER                     # Your The Bandwidth Phone Number BW_VOICE_APPLICATION_ID       # Your Voice Application Id created in the dashboard BW_MESSAGING_APPLICATION_ID   # Your Messaging Application Id created in the dashboard BASE_CALLBACK_URL             # Your public base url LOCAL_PORT                    # The port number you wish to run the sample on
+BW_VOICE_APPLICATION_ID       # Your Voice Application Id created in the dashboard
 ```

 # Callback URLs